-(b) does not include force likely to cause grievous bodily harm to a person or the person's death.
+- (b) does not include force likely to cause grievous bodily harm to a person or the person's death. - (4) In this section-

 holding place means a watch-house, court precinct or corrective services facility.

 Subdivision 4 Provisions about exercise of particular powers